ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 Analyzing a subject
 ===================

 We'll start by analyzing a single subject.
 Make sure you have created a project folder to work in (see the intro tutorial for help).
+The name of the project for this tutorial is 'ppa-hunt2'.

 Setting up